-Personal service costs primarily include salaries of permanent State employees of the Executive, Legislature, and Judiciary, as well as overtime/holiday payments and costs of temporary and hourly paid employees.
+Personal service costs includes salaries of permanent State employees of the Executive, Legislature, Judiciary, and SUNY as well as overtime/holiday payments and costs of temporary and hourly paid employees.
 The costs also include uniform allowances for correctional and police officers, accrued vacation payments made upon separation from State service, and stipends.
 It does not include fringe benefits, which are accounted for under General State Charges.

-In FY 2018, \$13 billion or 13.3 percent of the State Operating Funds Budget is projected to be spent on personal service costs and supports roughly 94,900 full-time equivalent (FTE) employees under direct Executive control, 43,000 FTEs with University Systems, and 18,300 within the Independently Elected Agencies including the Legislature and Judiciary.
+In FY 2019, \$13.7 billion or 13.7 percent of the State Operating Funds Budget is projected to be spent on personal service costs and supports 97,453 full-time equivalent (FTE) employees under direct Executive control, 46,038 FTEs in University Systems, and 18,176 FTEs within the Independently Elected Agencies, including the Legislature and Judiciary.
 Roughly 74 percent of all personal service spending occurs in four areas: the State University of New York, the Mental Hygiene agencies, the Department of Corrections and Community Supervision, and the Judiciary.

-The following charts provide summary data on the shares of the actual FY 2017 State Operating Funds personal service spending totaling \$13.1 billion by agency and category of spending.
+The following charts provide summary data on the shares of the actual FY 2018 State Operating Funds personal service spending totaling \$13.2 billion by agency and category of spending.